NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 Another class we have interacted with in the previous exercises is `String`.
 The `String` class defines a set of rules on how a list of characters should behave.

-With following line of code, we created a `String` object called `name` using the rules defined in the `String` class:
+With the following line of code, we created a `String` object called `name` using the rules defined in the `String` class:

 ```java
 String name = "Patrick";